 DRS on each server provides routing information when switches cannot route the call in the local site and require intersite call routing information.
 An enhanced SIP protocol is used for communications between the switch and DRS.
-(See the Server Call Control and Media Communicationsfigure in the Media Communications section)
+(See the Server Call Control and Media Communicationsfigure in the Media Communications on page 23 section)